The Pulse of K-Entertainment

 Why is Sung-ki Ahn being honored at Jeonju Film Festival 2026?

 Jeonju is honoring Sung-ki Ahn because he remains one of the defining figures in modern Korean cinema after a six-decade career spanning more than 130 films.
-The festival's official release and Yonhap say Jeonju presented a special achievement award and built a tribute program around lesser-known works from his career after his death earlier this year.
+The festival's official release and Yonhap say Jeonju presented a special achievement award and built a tribute program around lesser-known works from his career, turning the opening night into both a memorial and a canon check.

 What is Late Fame at the 2026 Jeonju Film Festival?

 Late Fame is the 2026 Jeonju International Film Festival opening film directed by Kent Jones.
 Yonhap said the film follows a poet whose quiet later life is disrupted when younger admirers rediscover his long-forgotten work.
-The drama previously premiered at the Venice Film Festival and received its Korean festival spotlight through Jeonju’s opening-night selection.
+The drama previously premiered at the Venice Film Festival and arrived at Jeonju as the kind of prestige opener the festival uses to set its tone.

 How many films and world premieres are at Jeonju Film Festival 2026?

 Jeonju Film Festival 2026 is presenting 237 films from 54 countries, with 140 international titles and 78 world premieres.
-The festival's official release and Yonhap both framed that scale as a reminder of Jeonju's role as South Korea's leading platform for independent and arthouse cinema rather than just a red-carpet festival stop.
+The festival's official release, Yonhap, and Screen Daily all framed that scale as a reminder of Jeonju's role as South Korea's leading platform for independent and arthouse cinema rather than just a red-carpet festival stop.

 What is the closing film at Jeonju Film Festival 2026?